Ōu Main Line: Akita–Aomori

-Together with the San'in Main Line, Maizuru Line, Obama Line, Hokuriku Main Line (including the IR Ishikawa Railway, Ainokaze Toyama Railway, and the Nihonkai Hisui Line), part of the Shinetsu Main Line (including the Myoko Haneuma Line), Hakushin Line, and the Uetsu Main Line, this section of the Ōu Main Line is one of the express lines and freight lines that make up the Nihonkai Jūkan-sen (Sea of Japan Trans-Japan Line).
+The northernmost section runs for 185.8 km between Akita and Aomori.
+Together with the San'in Main Line, Maizuru Line, Obama Line, Hokuriku Main Line (including the IR Ishikawa Railway, Ainokaze Toyama Railway, and the Nihonkai Hisui Line), part of the Shinetsu Main Line (including the Myoko Haneuma Line), Hakushin Line, and the Uetsu Main Line, it forms part of the Nihonkai Jūkan-sen (Sea of Japan Trans-Japan Line), used by both express and freight services.